ShipEngine/shipengine-php/README.md

   which the address resides.
 - [normalizeAddress](./docs/normalizeAddressExample.md "Normalize Address method documentation") - Returns a normalized, or standardized, version of the address.
 If the address cannot be normalized, an error is returned.
-- [trackPackage](./docs/trackPackageExample.md "Track Package method documentation") - Track a package by `packageId` or by `carrierCode` and `trackingNumber`.
+- [trackPackage](./docs/trackPackageExample.md "Track Package method documentation") - Track a package by `packageId` (Ideal if you create a shipping label via ShipEngine) or by `carrierCode` and `trackingNumber`.
 This method returns the all tracking events for a given shipment.

 Class Objects